SheetJS/sheetjs/README.md

 <details>
   <summary><b>Examples</b> (click to show)</summary>

-The original sheet cannot be reproduced in the obvious way since JS object keys must be unique.
+The original sheet cannot be reproduced using plain objects since JS object keys must be unique.
 After replacing the second `e` and `S` with `e_1` and `S_1`:

 ```js